RonaldDijkstra/folkingebrew/source/store/products/folkingebrew-cap.html.markdown

 #     stock: true
 ---

-Black cap with white hop logo.
+Black cap with Folkingebrew hop logo on the front area.